choice-exchange/cw20-reflection/packages/choice/README.md

 ### Pair Info Querier From Pair

-It also provides the query interface to query avaliable dojoswap pair contract info.
+It also provides the query interface to query avaliable choice pair contract info.
 Any contract can query pair info to pair contract.

 ```rust
 pub fn query_pair_info_from_pair(